SouthernMethodistUniversity/hpc_docs/docs/examples/gaussian/index.md

 a project directory or your $HOME directory.
 **Files in `SCRATCH` are subject to a 60 day purge policy where files older than 60 days may be automatically deleted without warning.**

-Note, we know this from running the job.
-It is always a good idea to review the resources your jobs use and adjust future jobs to more accurately request resources.

 :::{note}
 This job script will not run without modification.
 In particular, you must change